NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 `Compute Engine > Storage > Images`.
 The next step is to launch the cluster using this new image and new initialization actions (that do not install NVIDIA drivers since we are already past that step).

-Here is the new custom GPU initialization action that needed to be ran after cluster creation with custom images, save this as `addon.sh`
+Here is the new custom GPU initialization action that needs to be run after cluster creation with custom images, save this as `addon.sh`

 ```bash
 #!/bin/bash